 This theme of man stiffening his neck—refusing to believe in God's truth and do what he is commanded to do—runs throughout the Bible.
 And so every time that sin knocks at the door, we are as likely to open it as to slam it shut in its face and not let it in.
 And so it comes into our heart, and it goes out in an action that is not good.

 Somewhere we are responsible to draw a line and say, "No!"
 It takes discipline to do that, when our appetites are screaming, "Ah, this looks so good.
 It was so thrilling the last time."
 But somewhere the line has to be drawn.
 And every time we do that, we are circumcising our heart.
-So that's our responsibility in this process.
-When God says (in the book of Hebrews)...
+So that is our responsibility in this process.
+When God says in the book of Hebrews:

-Hebrews 4:1-2 Let us therefore fear, lest, a promise being left us of entering into his rest [the Kingdom of God], any of you should seem to come short of it.
-For unto us was the gospel preached, as well as unto them.
-But the word preached did not profit them, not being mixed with faith in them that heard it.
+Hebrews 4:1-2 Therefore, since a promise remains of entering His rest [the Kingdom of God], let us fear lest any of you seem to come short of it.
+For indeed the gospel was preached to us as well as to them; but the word which they heard did not profit them, not being mixed with faith in those who heard it.

 This is the reason that Israel died in the wilderness.
-They heard it, but they stiffened their neck and did nothing to correct their lives—because they didn't believe it.
+They heard it, but they stiffened their neck and did nothing to correct their lives—because they did not believe it.
 Instead, as they were playing the game of life, they kept reverting.
-It's like those basketball players who really weren't sold on the coach's system.
+It is like those basketball players who really were not sold on the coach's system.
 And so, when they got out in the court, they just did what they always did, and fell back on their athleticism rather than the system (the way).
-It's a simple principle, but really meaningful.
+It is a simple principle, but really meaningful.

-Now, let's go to Luke 5.
-We won't go through the whole story here.
-It's really just the conclusion that I want for this sermon.
+Now, let us go to Luke 5.
+We will not go through the whole story here.
+It is really just the conclusion that I want for this sermon.
 Jesus said:

-Luke 5:39 "No man also having drunk old wine straightway desires new: for he says, 'The old is better.'"
+Luke 5:39 "And no one, having drunk old wine, immediately desires new; for he says, 'The old is better.'"

-I'm not saying that this is entirely wrong.
+I am not saying that this is entirely wrong.
 It all depends upon what it is that we are defending.
 Because of this, first of all, we have to be careful to understand that this defense mechanism is built right within us.
-Carnally, we are naturally [thinking], "I am right in what I am already doing."
+Carnally, we are naturally thinking, "I am right in what I am already doing."
 There is some self-satisfaction there.
 And so, immediately, the defense mechanism goes up; and we say, "I am right."